-- 3. Label the vials with the appropriate patient I.D. / Name / Time of sample collection and other relevant information. - 4.
-Remove the dust cap from Colorcult® culture vials; swab the septum with isopropyl alcohol (70%) before inoculating. - 5.
-Withdraw blood from the patient using a sterile needle and syringe. - 6.
-Transfer the sample withdrawn immediately into the Colorcult[®] culture vials under aseptic conditions. - 7.
-Incubate the vials at 35°C-37°C for 5-7 days for bacteria and 7-14 days for yeast and fungi or until growth appears before reporting negative. - 8.
-Lower temperatures may be preferable for detection of fungi, Listeria, and some other pathogens. - 9.
-Observe the bottles at an interval of 24 hours for changes in the color of the chemical sensor. - 10.
-Positive Colorcult® culture vials should be subcultured on solid media or Gram-stained.
+3. Label the vials with the appropriate patient I.D. / Name / Time of sample collection and other relevant information.

+4. Remove the dust cap from Colorcult® culture vials; swab the septum with isopropyl alcohol (70%) before inoculating.

+5. Withdraw blood from the patient using a sterile needle and syringe.

+6. Transfer the sample withdrawn immediately into the Colorcult® culture vials under aseptic conditions.

+7. Transfer the blood inoculated vials immediately to the lab for the initial registration of the vials in the Colorcult® Scan Analyzer.
+(Refer to Colorcult® Scan manual for test initiation process).

+9. Incubate the vials at 35°C-37°C for 12 hours and read the vials repeatedly for 6 hours (Refer to Colorcult® Scan manual for final reading) till positive for continuous 5 days.

+9. Lower temperatures may be preferable for detection of fungi, Listeria, and some other pathogens.

+10. Positive Colorcult® culture vials should be subcultured on solid media or Gram-stained.